What is your outlook for the premium sector?

-In recent years the automotive sector has been growing very fast.
+ANDRÉS FUSE In recent years, the automotive sector has been growing very fast.
 We broke records each year until 2011.
 Now, there is a slight slowdown in growth across the market.
 However, the slowdown in growth has only been about 0.2%.
 Nevertheless, it is at least a different pace from what we had experienced in previous years.
 Despite that, the premium segment has been growing above the rate of the market, and we have been increasing our penetration level.
-Even though, compared to 2011, we are pretty much steady as the premium segment continues to grow, albeit at a slower rate.
+Compared to 2011, we are steady, as the premium segment continues to grow, albeit at a slower rate.

 What trends can you identify in the demand for automobiles?

-The 3 Series is the most successful model in the BMW line up, and a mirror of what happens worldwide.
+AF The 3 Series is the most successful model in the BMW line up, and a mirror of what happens worldwide.
 This year was, in a way, a bridge year as we recently launched the sixth generation of the 3 Series.
 In addition, the 1 Series is picking up significant volume.
 Due to the kind of roads in our country, SUVs have also become a desired car in our portfolio.
 The X3 is the most preferred in the X range.
 Also, a few years ago people were trying to keep a low profile here.
 You never knew what was going to happen in Colombia if you showed off too much.
 The good thing is that now having a BMW or a premium car is no longer contrary to keeping a low profile.
-Now, people feel much more comfortable to have a BMW or to ride a BMW motorcycle without feeling that they are showing off.
-They want to have a safe car and the sportiness of a BMW without the guilt of showing off in a way that could be unsafe.
-That has changed the dynamics of the market significantly.